-Weather Fair.
+Weather Overcast but dry.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There are two stone built chimney stacks one of which is shared.
+Two stone chimney stacks are provided to the main property with one rendered over the kitchen.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched, timber framed, sarked and finished on top with slates.
-The extension to the rear is mono pitched and finished over with profile metal decking.

-Roofing including roof space Access was gained to the roof space over the main cottage.
-This was restricted to head and shoulders only from the hatch due to the lack of fixed crawl boards.
-No access was available to any roof space to the extension.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are of cast iron manufacture.
+Roofing including roof space The roof to the original property is pitched and clad with natural slate.
+No access was available to inspect any roof space areas.
+The roof over the kitchen is of timber frame which is pitched and clad with corrugated metal.
+The roof space is accessed by way of a trap hatch located within the kitchen.
+Inspection was restricted to head and shoulders from the hatch only due to the lack of fixed crawl boards.
+The roofs to the dormers would appear clad with Rubberoid. ------------------------------ --

+Visually inspected with the aid of binoculars where appropriate.
+The rainwater fittings are of UPVC manufacture. -

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls to the property are of solid stone and cavity concrete block construction with rendered and pointed finishes externally and lath and plaster and plasterboard lined internally.
+Walls to the original property are of solid stone with those to the extension we assume of timber frame with blockwork outer leaf and render finish externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors to the property are of UPVC manufacture.
-Fascias where provided are formed in timber.
+Windows and doors to the property of double glazed timber casement.
+Timber fascia board is also fitted.

 External decorations Visually inspected.
-External elements have a paint finished.
+External elements have a paint finish.